Immediate methods of payment 003-10030000

 - Real Time Gross Settlement (RTGS)

-- Used for real time payment delivery to Farm Household Allowance and Status Resolution Support service customers via a dedicated guided procedure.
+- Used for real time payment delivery to Farm Household Allowance (FHA) and Status Resolution Support Service (SRSS) customers via a dedicated guided procedure.

 - Electronic Benefit Transfer (EBT) card

-- Customers without access to a suitable payment destination may be entitled to have their payment wholly or partially delivered via EBT
+- Customers without access to a suitable payment destination may be entitled to have their payment wholly or partially delivered via a choice of a physical EBT card or a digital EBT card

 - EBT cards should only be issued with enough funds to meet a customer’s immediate needs and must not be used as an ongoing replacement to a valid payment destination

-Note: Rural Agency/Remote Area service centres do not have access to EBT cards.
-Due to the remote location of these sites, the method of payment is restricted to either direct credit, PDC or RTGS.
+Note: some rural and remote service centres may not supply physical EBT cards.
+Due to the remote location of these sites, payment methods offered may include direct credit, PDC, RTGS or digital EBT card.

 Direct credit